Five States Still Owing N2bn NECO Registration Fees Since 2012, Says Registrar

 Asked when the results will be released at the end of the examination on August 12, the registrar said in about 45 days the results will be out.

-He also refuted claims that NECO certificates are not recognised in some African countries, saying that the council conducts examination in five African countries.
+He also refuted claims that NECO certificates were not recognised in some African countries, saying that the council conducts examinations in five African countries.